Baffin Island: Predators

 Polar bears can be found all along the coast of Baffin Island but are most prevalent where the sea ice takes the form of pack ice, where their major food sources—ringed seals (jar seal) and bearded seals—live.
 Polar bears mate approximately every year, bearing one to three cubs around March.
 Female polar bears may travel 10–20 km inland to find a large snow bank where they dig a den in which to spend the winter and later give birth.
 The polar bear population here is one of 19 genetically distinct demes of the circumpolar region.

 Red foxes can be found predominantly in the southernmost areas of Baffin Island, away from the harshest of winter weather, though some individuals may forage and explore elsewhere.
 The Arctic foxes can usually be found where polar bears venture on the fast ice close to land in their search for seals.
 Arctic foxes are scavengers and often follow polar bears to get their leavings.
 They also are known to take ground-nesting birds and their eggs and chicks, such as ducks, geese, ptarmigan, seagulls, shorebirds and even snowy owls, on occasion.
 On Baffin Island, Arctic foxes are sometimes trapped by Inuit, but there is no longer a robust fur industry.

-The Arctic wolf and the Baffin Island wolf, a grey wolf subspecies, are also year-round residents of Baffin Island.
-Unlike the grey wolf in southern climes, Arctic wolves often have smaller social networks, due to the barren landscape and minimal resources, thus resulting in unique hierarchies when compared with wolves found further south.
+Baffin Island wolves, a grey wolf subspecies, are also year-round residents of Baffin Island.
+Unlike the grey wolf in southern climes, wolves in the Arctic often have smaller social networks, due to the barren landscape and minimal resources, thus resulting in unique hierarchies when compared with wolves found further south.
 For example, Arctic wolves often do not hunt in packs, although a male-female pair may hunt together.